-- 1. Definition.
-Activities conducted on a working farm or ranch and offered to the public for the purpose of recreation, education, or active involvement in the farm or ranch operation.
-This term includes, but is not limited to, farm tours, hayrides, cooking classes, and classes related to agricultural products or skills offered in conjunction with the above.
-An Agritourism Enterprise shall not include accommodations. - 2.
-Review Process. - a.
-Agritourism Enterprises that have 50 or fewer vehicle trips per day shall be required to obtain a Minor Use Permit. - b.
+- 1. Agritourism Enterprises that have fewer than 50 vehicle trips per day shall be required to obtain a Minor Use Permit. - 2.
 Agritourism Enterprises that have 50 or more vehicle trips per day shall be required to obtain an Administrative Permit. - 3.
 Standards.
 Any use permitted as an Agritourism Enterprise shall be subject to the following standards: - a.
 The Agritourism Enterprise must be clearly incidental to and supportive of the primary agricultural use of the property. - b.
 The Agritourism Enterprise must be operated by the owner or lessee of the agricultural use. - c.
 Sales of products on site shall be limited to those clearly incidental and accessory to the Agritourism Enterprise or as declared and approved through the permitting process. - d.
 The hours of operation are limited to the hours between 7:00 am and 9:00 pm, unless otherwise approved through the permitting process. - e.
 Adequate sanitation facilities shall be approved by the County Environmental Health Department.

-E. Farm Stand
+2.25 Agriculture, Farm Stand

-- 1. Definition.
-A permanent or temporary stand for the sale of agricultural products. - 2.
-Any Farm Stand use shall be subject to the following standards: - a.
-Facilities for the sale of agricultural products shall not exceed 300 square feet - b.
-Sales of products on site shall be limited to those grown on site, those clearly incidental and accessory to the primary agricultural use, or those declared and approved through the permitting process for Imported Products. - F. Greenhouse and Plant Nurseries with retail sales. - 1.
-Definitions.
+- A. Definition.
+A permanent or temporary stand for the sale of agricultural products. - B. Standards.
+Any Farm Stand use shall be subject to the following standards: - 1.
+Facilities for the sale of agricultural products shall not exceed 300 square feet - 2.
+Sales of products on site shall be limited to those grown on site, those clearly incidental and accessory to the primary agricultural use, or those declared and approved through the permitting process for Imported Products.